All Products

 Console

-2. Find the target custom policy, click Replicate to Other Regions in the Actions column, select the destination regions, and click OK.
+2. Find the target custom policy, click Copy to other region in the Actions column, select the destination region, and then click OK.

 API

-Call the ListSecurityPolicies operation to retrieve the TLSVersions and Ciphers parameters of the custom policy.
-Then, call the CreateSecurityPolicy operation in the destination region, passing these parameters.
+Call the ListSecurityPolicies operation to retrieve the TLSVersions and Ciphers parameters from the custom policy.
+Then, call the CreateSecurityPolicy operation with these parameters to create a custom policy in the destination region.

 Delete a custom policy

-You cannot delete a custom policy that is associated with a listener.
+You cannot delete a custom policy that is in use by a listener.
 To delete the policy, you must first change the listener's TLS security policy or delete the listener.

 Console